groundworx-dev/wp-snippets/snippets/gravity-forms/styles/README.md

 - ✅ Ensure your theme isn't overriding form styles
 - ✅ Try increasing priority in `wp_enqueue_scripts`

-### Icons not scaling
+### Checkbox/Radio icons not showing
+- ✅ Verify browser supports CSS `mask-image`
-- ✅ Verify you have the complete `gravity-forms-block-theme.scss` overrides
+- ✅ Check that you have the complete `_mixins.scss` file
+- ✅ Ensure no other CSS is overriding the `::before` pseudo-element

+### Colors don't look right
-- ✅ Check that Gravity Forms list field CSS isn't being overridden
+- ✅ Check the CSS custom property values in `_forms.scss`

-### Colors don't match theme
-- ✅ Ensure your theme properly defines `--wp--preset--color--*` variables
-- ✅ Override color variables to match your brand
+- ✅ Override specific variables for your design

 ## Browser Support